FluentLenium/FluentLenium/README.md

 ### XPath Axes

-If you need to build another Fluent Selector from the position in the DOM of an existing one, you can use [XPath axes](http://www.w3schools.com/xsl/xpath_axes.asp).
+If you need to build another Fluent Locator from the position in the DOM of an existing one, you can use [XPath axes](http://www.w3schools.com/xsl/xpath_axes.asp).

 ```java